-Airtech is offering a free CPD accredited training seminar for social housing landlords on condensation and mould.
+Airtech is offering a free training seminar for social housing landlords on condensation and mould.
 The course looks at the difference between damp and mould, health implications, causes and consequences, solutions and data logging.
 This training will help ensure that landlords know how to break the cycle of condensation and mould, thus protecting both residents and their housing stock.

 With social housing landlords often finding condensation and mould a recurring problem, causing recurring costs, education is vital.
 Airtech’s training course helps landlords understand the causes of condensation and mould and offer solutions and simple steps that guarantee that once mould has been removed it won’t return.
 They also provide free surveys to identify individual issues in tenants’ homes.